nrs-org/novelslop/content/vol_01/chap_09.typ

   Mona was worried that her thanks was too polite-coded, but she really meant it.
 After a short while of brainstorming, which was too much effort for a single reply, she sent the message to her friend.
-If talking to her friend is taking that much effort, who knows how much time would she spend perfecting her email when she had to apply for a job.
+If talking to her friend is taking that much effort, just imagine how much time would she spend perfecting her email when she had to apply for a job.

   // haha apiss
   Following that message was the bear from the same emote catalog, now laughing